 The scent molecules then become attached to things—grass, brush, trees, ground.

-However, dispersal of these molecules can be changed by wind, temperature or humidity.
-Knowing this gives us some clues about using our dogs when hunting.
+However, wind, temperature or humidity sometimes change how the molecules are dispersed.
+This gives us some clues about how to use our dogs when we are hunting.

 Hunting Dogs and Scents